 |Born||Apr 25, 2018|

-The runner-up in the Lecomte Stakes and Risen Star Stakes is aiming to go one better in the 2021 Kentucky Derby.
+The runner-up in the Lecomte Stakes and Risen Star Stakes was withdrawn from the Kentucky Derby and thus did not compete, despite finishing in the top 20 on the Road to the Kentucky Derby.

-Godolphin's Proxy is one of the leading names on the 2021 Road to the Kentucky Derby.
+Godolphin's Proxy was one of the leading names on the 2021 Road to the Kentucky Derby.
 The three-year-old is trained by Michael Stidham, one of this year's leading trainers.

 Proxy has a career record of 2-3-0 from seven starts and earnings of $237,700.
 In 2021, the colt has two runner-up efforts and two fourth-place finishes from four starts.